MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/materialized-views.md

 ## Defining materialized views

-Creating a materialized view is similar to creating a new container, with the additional requirement of specifying the source container and a query defining the view.
+Creating a materialized view is similar to creating a new container, with requirements to specify the source container and a query defining the view.
 Each item in the materialized view has a one-to-one mapping to an item in the source container.
-To maintain this, the `id` field in materialized view items is auto populated with the `_rid` from the source items.
+To maintain this mapping, the `id` field in materialized view items is auto populated with the `_rid` from the source items.
 The value of `id` from the source collection is represented as `_id` in the view.

 The query used to define a materialized view must adhere to the following constraints:
- - The SELECT statement allows projection of only one level of properties in the JSON tree, or it may be SELECT * to include all properties.
+ - The SELECT statement allows projection of only one level of properties in the JSON tree, or it can be SELECT * to include all properties.
  - Aliasing property names using AS isn’t supported.
  - Queries can’t include a WHERE clause or other clauses such as JOIN, DISTINCT, GROUP BY, ORDER BY, TOP, OFFSET LIMIT, and EXISTS.
  - System functions and user-defined functions (UDFs) aren't supported.